NiGhTTraX/strong-mock/README.md

 ### Mocking promises

-If you're mocking something that returns a promise then you'll be able to use the promise helpers to set the return value.
+If you're mocking something that returns a promise then you'll be able to use the `thenResolve` promise helper to set the return value.

 ```typescript
 type Fn = (x: number) => Promise<number>;